oliversalzburg/monolit/README.md

 # MonoLit

-MonoLit tries to establish more dynamic monorepo debugging workflows in VS Code.
+MonoLit tries to establish more dynamic debugging workflows in VS Code.

 ## About

-This extension tries to solve debug/launch configuration and task duplication when working in monorepos in VS Code.
+This extension tries to solve debug/launch configuration and task duplication when working in multi-project environments, like monorepos or multi-folder workspaces, in VS Code.

 ## Usage
-Currently, the extension only activates in workspaces that contain a `yarn.lock`.

 Invoke the `monolit.build` command to get started.

 MonoLit presents a list of "monolit-able" launch configurations.
 A launch configuration becomes monolit-able if any of the following are true:

 - The `cwd` of the configuration contains a `*`.
+- The `program` of the configuration contains a `*`.
 - The name starts with `MonoLit:`.

 ![Configuration Selection](./doc/select-configuration.png)

 The highlighted portion shows the name of the configuration.
 Next to it is the name of the workspace this configuration was found in.
-On the second line you see the `preLaunchTask` set in the configuration.
+On the second line you see the `preLaunchTask` set in the configuration, if any.

 MonoLit will then check the `cwd` in the configuration and expand the glob pattern therein.
 For example, your `cwd` is configured as: